Skip to content

 factory tmux ~/my-project --loop

 --headless disables the interactive session. --loop wraps the CEO in a heartbeat loop: run one cycle, sleep, repeat.
-Combine with factory tmux to leave the Factory running on an always-on machine.
+Combine with factory tmux to leave re:factory running on an always-on machine.
 See Getting Started for full details.

 Quick Start

-# Install from source (recommended — the factory evolves fast)
+# Install from source (recommended — re:factory evolves fast)

 git clone https://github.com/akashgit/remote-factory.git